 Mental Health Awareness: Q&A with PTSD Expert Dr. Pamela Hall

-In honor of Mental Health Awareness Month, we interviewed QTC provider Dr. Pamela Hall about her background and experience treating post-traumatic stress disorder (PTSD).
+In honor of Mental Health Awareness Month, we interviewed Leidos QTC Health Services provider Dr. Pamela Hall about her background and experience treating post-traumatic stress disorder (PTSD).

 What inspired you to become a psychologist?